papaponmx/es6-react-redux-snippets/README.md

 # es6-react-redux-snippets
-This is the best package ever created for ES6, React and Redux
+This is the best package ever created for ES6, React and Redux.

-Here is a table with all available snippets.

-**Note:** The _$1_ or _${1:params}_ is the position where the cursor will be when the snippet is triggered, if you see a following number, it means that you can press tab and cursor will move to that space.

 Enjoy :D